 Weight loss on the Bibbulmun Track, this image as taken about there weeks into my trip and at this stage I estimate (from personal experience) that I had lost around 10kg and I still had two more weeks to go

 At the end of the trip I was physically very fit and the lightest weight that have been in over 25 years.
-Physically I lost muscle mass but I feel great.
+Physically I lost muscle mass but I felt great.
 I have put on most of the weight that I lost but I do love my food.
 Again on the physical side there are no long term effects however for me that was never in doubt having spent the majority of my life with a high level of fitness being the norm.What has changed is my mental state.